dheurtev/pve-apidoc-converter/README.md

-# pve-apidoc-download
+# pve-apidoc-converter
 Download the Proxmox PVE API documentation (apidoc.js) from https://pve.proxmox.com/pve-docs/api-viewer/ and transform it so that the file can be imported in node.js

 ## Use

 ### Install the package
-npm install pve-apidoc-download
+npm install pve-apidoc-converter

 ### Download the file from Proxmox
 npm run-script download